-Jewish Federation of Greater Atlanta – Reimagining Jewish Education
+Jewish Federation of Greater Atlanta – Jewish Education Collaborative

 As part of a larger project to reimagine a model for Jewish education in Atlanta, this program leverages teachers as catalysts for change.
 This grant supports moving three supplemental education programs ready to experiment through a process with the national Jewish Education Project to rapidly innovate their models and provide learnings to greater Atlanta.

 Atlanta is home to one of the fastest growing senior communities in the country.
 Most older adults prefer to stay in their own homes as they age, which increases the need for a coordinated system of care.
 This grant will enable AgeWell Atlanta to implement a data management system, which will enable it to track delivery of services, collect outcomes data, determine the impact of its work, and identify service gaps to further enable older adults and caregivers to access a coordinated continuum of services supporting maximum wellness, wherever they reside.

 Atlanta-based OneTable will extend its focus on engaging Jewishly underserved demographic areas and niche populations, such as Jews of Color, LGBTQ, as well as underserved geographic areas in Greater Atlanta.
 This grant will enable OneTable to recruit more hosts in these populations and focus on converting attendees into repeat hosts.